-On May 25, 2017, the task force met to review the NTSB report and provided input related to proposed changes to COMAR 13A.06.07.01-.10.
+On May 25, 2017, the task force met to review the NTSB report and provided input related to proposed changes to COMAR 13A.06.07.
 The task force recommendations supported all changes listed by the NTSB and the MSDE, with one exception.
 The inclusion of "assault in the second degree", as a disqualifying condition, was opposed by the task force.
 Feedback centered on the fact that the addition of "assault in the second degree" would be stricter than current regulations for teachers.
-The task force expressed concern that the addition of this requirement would significantly impact the ability for local school systems to staff their needed routes, because many local school systems already experience driver shortages.
-In addition, the inclusion of "assault in the second degree", if adopted, could potentially cause local school systems to be required to disqualify drivers who have already passed background checks and are currently driving for local school systems.
+The task force expressed concern that the addition of this requirement would significantly impact the ability for counties to staff their needed routes, because many local school systems already experience driver shortages.